Remove adhesive residue: NSF-certified & solvent-free [2026]

 ✗ Not suitable for:

-- Large-area bonding (→ mechanical removal recommended)
+- Large-area adhesion (→ mechanical removal recommended)

 - Porous, absorbent surfaces (wood, plaster)